California Health & Safety Code > Health & Saf. Code §122318. Health Care Practitioner Criteria for Emotional Support Dog Documentation

 (2) Is licensed to provide professional services within the scope of the license in the jurisdiction in which the documentation is provided.

-(3) Establishes a client-provider relationship with the individual for at least 30 days prior to providing the documentation requested regarding the individual’s need for an emotional support dog.
+(3) (A) Except as specified in subparagraph (B), establishes a client-provider relationship with the individual for at least 30 days prior to providing the documentation requested regarding the individual’s need for an emotional support dog.

 (4) Completes a clinical evaluation of the individual regarding the need for an emotional support dog.